mary-grace/community-pulse-source/content/episode/introducing-pj.md

 +++
-Description = "The one where we introduce [PJ Hagerty](https://twitter.com/aspleenic), the new guy." aliases = ["/08"] author = "Mary" categories = []
+Description = "The one where we introduce [PJ Hagerty](https://twitter.com/aspleenic), the new guy.
+Jason and Mary talk about why they've decided to add a third person, as well as their plan for the next few episodes and their hopes for the podcast going forward." aliases = ["/08"] author = "Mary" categories = []